-- 1. Individual pieces of a Feynman diagram are a mixture of matrices, vectors, covectors and scalars.
+1. Individual pieces of a Feynman diagram are a mixture of matrices, vectors, covectors and scalars.
 They do not commute.
 The final amplitude is a number and therefore you must follow each fermion line from a spinor (either outgoing particle or incoming anti-particle) through the series of matrices to finish on an anti-spinor (either incoming particle or out-going anti-particle).
 This corresponds to working backwards along the fermion line.
 We will see this in the examples which follow.
-Similarly, all Lorentz indices corresponding to photons have to be contracted. - 2.
-The photon propagator term has a free parameter $\xi$ .
+Similarly, all Lorentz indices corresponding to photons have to be contracted.

+Figure 4: The Feynman rules for QED.
+Wavy lines represent a photon and straight lines represent any charged fermion.
+The arrow on the straight line tells you it is a particle or anti-particle depending on whether it is with or against momentum flow.
+The polarisation vectors $\varepsilon{\mu}(p)$ will be discussed in section 5.2. - 2.
+The photon propagator term has a free parameter ξ .
 This is due to the gauge freedom we discussed in the previous section.
-It does not represent a physical degree of freedom and therefore any calculation of a physical observable will be independent of $\xi$ .
-We will most commonly work in Feynman gauge $\xi = 1$ . - 3.
+It does not represent a physical degree of freedom and therefore any calculation of a physical observable will be independent of ξ .
+We will most commonly work in Feynman gauge $\xi = 1$. - 3.
 The propagators come with factors of $i\varepsilon$ in the denominator, otherwise they would have poles on the real axis and any integral over p would not be well-defined.
-The

-Figure 5: Building the leading-order Feynman diagram for Coulomb scattering.
-We start from the initial and final states on the left-hand side.
-The diagram on the right is the only way to connect these with up to two vertices. factor of $i\varepsilon$ prescribes which direction to travel around the poles.
+The factor of $i\varepsilon$ prescribes which direction to travel around the poles.
 This choice corresponds to the "Feynman prescription", which ensures causality. - 4.
 The interaction vertex contains only one flavour of fermion.
-We know that the emission of a photon does not change an electron to a quark for example. - 5.
+We know that the emission of a photon does not change an electron to a quark for example.
+Weak interactions do change the flavour of the quarks, but QED and QCD does not. - 5.
 There are additional factors of (-1) in the following scenarios: - (a) an anti-fermion line runs continuously from an initial to a final state; - (b) there is a closed fermion loop; - (c) between diagrams with identical fermions in the final state.

 These arise from the anti-commutation properties of fermionic operators which is beyond the scope of this course.
 This sign can be important to get the relative phase between diagrams correct, as happens for instance in Bhabha scattering.
-Examples: Coulomb Scattering As a first example, we consider Coulomb scattering: